 NOMTN and DDD Focused on New Orleans’ Urban Communities and Culture

 The New Orleans Multicultural Tourism Network (NOMTN) in collaboration with the Downtown Development District (DDD) have partnered to host a series of events that celebrate New Orleans’ authentic urban culture in the heart of Downtown.
-The third event takes place Thursday, November 5th from 5:30 p.m. – 7:30 p.m. in Legacy Park.
+The third event took place Thursday, November 5th from 5:30 p.m. – 7:30 p.m. in Legacy Park.

-The event will highlight the rich culture and history of New Orleans Masking Indian culture – featuring an Ambassador of New Orleans Masking Indian Culture, Chief Shaka Zulu hails as a leading figure in the New Orleans African American Carnival Traditions.
+The event highlighted the rich culture and history of New Orleans Masking Indian culture – featuring an Ambassador of New Orleans Masking Indian Culture, Chief Shaka Zulu hails as a leading figure in the New Orleans African American Carnival Traditions.
 A custom filled with splendor and mystery, the New Orleans Black Masking Indian (also known as Mardi Gras Indians) is a cultural phenomenon unique to New Orleans.
 Chief Shaka narrates through lectures, the storied history of the New Orleans Indian Culture while preserving the roots of this unique tradition.

 “This partnership is the perfect marriage of two organizations whose focus is to celebrate New Orleans’ indigenous and authentic culture,” Essence Banks said.
 “It’s important that we appreciate, protect, and preserve our traditions year-round,” she added.